Stéphanie Félicité, comtesse de Genlis

-Caroline-Stéphanie-Félicité, Madame de Genlis (25 January 174631 December 1830) was a French writer of the late 18th and early 19th century, known for her novels and theories of children's education.
+Caroline-Stéphanie-Félicité, Madame de Genlis (25 January 1746 – 31 December 1830) was a French writer of the late 18th and early 19th century, known for her novels and theories of children's education.
 She is now best remembered for her journals and the historical perspective they provide on her life and times.

 Life

 Caroline-Stéphanie-Félicité du Crest de Saint-Aubin was born on 25 April 1746 at Champcéry near Autun, in the Saône-et-Loire region.
-Her parents were Pierre César du Crest (1711-1763), later Marquis de Saint Aubin, and Marie Françoise Félicité Mauget de Mézières (1717-1790).
+Her parents were Pierre César du Crest (1711–1763), later Marquis de Saint Aubin, and Marie Françoise Félicité Mauget de Mézières (1717–1790).

-Her father's debts forced them to sell their home in 1757 and move to Paris.
-She and her mother spent interludes at the estates of Charles Guillaume Le Normant d'Étiolles and Alexandre Le Riche de La Poupelinière, where she studied dancing from a ballet master of the Comédie-Française, singing by Ferdinando Pellegrini, and learned to play the harp.
-Later in Paris they survived on Stéphanie-Félicité's skills as a harpist.
-Pierre César was captured by the English returning from Santo Domingo in 1760, a fellow prisoner being Charles-Alexis Brûlart (1737-1793), Comte de Genlis, whom he introduced to his daughter after their release.
-After Pierre died in 1763, they married at midnight on November 8, 1763; as a younger son, his title 'Comte' was complimentary and she was always known as Madame de Genlis.
+Her father's debts forced him to sell their home in 1757 and move to Paris.
+She and her mother spent interludes at the estates of Charles Guillaume Le Normant d'Étiolles and Alexandre Le Riche de La Poupelinière, where she was taught dancing by a ballet master of the Comédie-Française and singing by Ferdinando Pellegrini.
+She also learned to play the harp, a skill which later in Paris she used to support them.
+Pierre César was captured by the English while returning from Santo Domingo in 1760 and one of his fellow prisoners was Charles-Alexis Brûlart, Comte de Genlis (1737–1793), whom he introduced to his daughter after their release.
+After Pierre died in 1763, his sister married de Genlis at midnight on 8 November 1763; as a younger son, his title 'Comte' was complimentary and she was always known as Madame de Genlis.